Vicktuur/FAQ-card-Frontend-Mentor-Challenge/README.md

 ### What I learned

 I learned about background images and positioning with the appropraiate responsive widths.
-For example below
+As shown in the example below 👇
 ```css
 .image {
         padding-top: 0px;